-Naturally, for the time being, the price has shot up, with Shiba Inu making it into CoinSpot’s #1 ‘gainer’ spot at certain points this week (it’s currently the number 2 gainer across the entire market, with BTC Standa sitting at #1 at the time of writing).
+Naturally, the price has shot up, with Shiba Inu making it into CoinSpot’s #1 ‘gainer’ spot at certain points during October.

 Elon Musk & Mark Cuban talk about the potential ‘real life’ applications of meme coins – beyond just cash.